thyronea/ai1Health/README.txt

 All In 1 Health: A robust electronic health system

 To Do:
-- Patient chart: Demographic (Add, Edit and Delete information)
+- Patient chart: Demographic (Edit and Delete emergency contact)
 - Patient chart: Immunization (Work on IZ schedule visibility)
 - Patient registration from main page (Unassigned)
 - Document: Create "My Files" and separate from "Shared Files"